 This month our South of the Border Blog Hop is about dream vacations or ones taken in Mexico.
 My focus is on the trip we did from Ensenada to San Jose del Cabo and back, we basically drove from top to bottom and back of the Baja Peninsula.

 Our adventures took us to Mercado Natural y Artesanala weekly event on Sundays located at Recicleteando which is a vegan/vegetarian restaurant.
 It is a smaller, quirky, eclectic location with a mix of vendors which sell natural, handmade or organic products.
 There are classes offered of Thai Chi, Yoga, Karate, Self Defense, Photography and Reading along with events for children and the family.

 Well I’ve been MIA as I was road tripping from Baja California, Mexico up to Washington and back for a month but am now back south.
 I had decided to try something new and do or go somewhere new once a week, be it an activity, event or a place then blog about it.

 This is a check in on how my one word for the year of 2018 is progressing.
 My word choice I had selected was ‘Balance’ and is still a work in progress with baby steps moving forward.

 Right now my day seems to be never-ending tiling.
 Basically the last couple years has been mostly about the house but the major projects are finally coming to an end.
 So lately my day has predominantly been setting tile or grouting.
-We are finally down to grouting on Saturday and then some touch paint, YES!!

 I know this is after the fact by almost a month but it was amazing to view.